mayanklearns/ai-agent-github-user-created-c3d4eff/README.md

 - ❌ Network connection errors
 - ❌ Invalid or empty username input
 - ❌ Malformed API responses

+All errors are announced via the status region for accessibility.

 ## Browser Compatibility